 Regulates sleep/wake cycle

 Research shows that sunlight boosts the production of serotonin in your body.
 This bodily chemical not only stabilizes your mood, but it also can help regulate depression and anxiety, heal wounds, and regulate sleep/wake cycles.
 Exposure to sunlight is associated with increased vitamin D levels, which are known to benefit mood, especially in the winter months.
 In particular, I encourage you to watch the sun rise and/or set.
-This stunning display of nature is such a gift, and can shift your mood entirely.
+This stunning display of nature is such a gift, and can shift your mood entirely and heal your spirit.

 We have been taught to have so much fear around the sun, but why would a loving universe give us something so harmful?
 Without the sun, there is illness.
 Soil are no longer enriched, plants can’t grow, our bodies and minds don’t function well – we need sunlight.
 Many cultures around the world worship the sun.
 Since the science and spiritual realms both argue for us to seek sunlight, rather than avoid it – what is the best way to protect ourselves from over-exposure?